Former Belarusian Olympic coach given five-year ban for ‘abuse of power’ in treatment of Kristina Timanovskaya at Tokyo Games | KRDO

 “I was ready for the Games, especially for the 200 meters,” she added.
 “They took away my dream of performing at the Olympics.
 They took this chance away from me.”

-CNN has contacted the IOC and the Belarusian NOC for further comment on Moisevich’s ban.
+CNN has contacted the Belarusian NOC for further comment on Moisevich’s ban.

 While Timanovskaya did not make any overtly political comments in Tokyo, her plight heightened fears of the safety of those who speak out against Belarusian officials.